Latest Meeting & Agenda

 District Records Requests

-Colonial Country Club CDD complies with all provisions and requirements of Florida State Statute 119 in reference to retention and provision of public documents as established within the Statute.
-Any requests for public documents or information will be provided by the District Records Custodian subject to charges as permitted under the Statute.
+Colonial Country Club CDD complies with all provisions and requirements of Florida State Statute 119 in reference to retention and provision of public documents as established within the statute.
+Any requests for public documents or information will be provided by the District Custodian of Records subject to charges as permitted under the statute.

 The District Custodian of Public Records

 Custodian of Public Records

 Fort Myers, FL 33966

 Office: 239-690-7100 ext.
 101